openhoat/deno-precise/README.md

 I wanted a simple web server service, that starts, registers, and stops, and don't want to deal with 2 imbricated async iterator loops ([serving-http](https://deno.land/manual@v1.26.2/runtime/http_server_apis_low_level#serving-http)).

+This project was created with some strong principles in mind, which can be mainly summarized by [DX](https://developerexperience.io/):

+- Quality
+- Testing
+- Clean and easy understandable API
+- Async / Promise compliant everywhere
+- Robust: all is done to be sure that in any situation the server will have a fair behaviour and will report enough logs

 ## Features